acceleratescience/ai-core-concepts/docs/supervised-learning.md

 - Neural Networks

 Much of the recent excitement around AI focuses on neural network approaches.
 However, depending on your data and task, the other algorithms may be more practical to use.

-## Feature Extraction

-It's worth noting that models require numerical inputs as it's something you'll need to consider in designing your setup.
-Some tasks naturally have numerical inputs already - whether that's data from sensors, medical tests, pixel values or something else that's naturally a number.
-In other tasks, we need to convert our input to a numerical format by extracting _features_.

 ## Top Tips for getting started